harmenjanssen/whatstyle/content/_index.md

 # Hi!

 I'm **Harmen Janssen**.
 I've been making websites for well over a decade.
-Most of that time was and is still spent at [Grrr](https://grrr.nl), a great agency making great stuff, on the web or otherwise.
+Most of that time was and is still spent at [Grrr](https://grrr.nl), a great agency making great stuff: technologically sound and aesthetically arousing.

 I'm passionate about **cooking**, **music**, **functional programming**, **vim**, **git**.